 Guiding on the Franz Josef and Fox Glaciers

-Today the gear is much higher tech but the wonder of being on the ice is the same as then.
-Take a guided tour with one of the many glacier guiding companies that operate in Glacier Country.
+- Take a guided tour with one of the many glacier guiding companies that operate in Glacier Country.

-Please do not go beyond the signposted barriers.
+- Please do not go beyond the signposted barriers.
 The glaciers are a very dynamic area and rocks and ice are constantly falling off the terminal faces.

 The land where the glaciers are located is sandwiched between the sea and the highest mountains in New Zealand.

 Warm, moist air travelling from Australia drops snow in the higher elevations of the Southern Alps, piling it up to form large neves or snowfields.